PFAS in Minnesota

 A hand wearing a blue glove dips a bottle in water to collect a sample

-State agencies in Minnesota are working together to manage the state’s growing problem of per- and polyfluoroalkyl substances (PFAS) — human-made chemicals known to be toxic that do not break down in the environment.
-The chemicals are produced, used, processed, and released into the environment, yet we aren’t fully aware of their toxicity and dangers to residents’ health and the environment.
-They have been found in groundwater and surface water throughout Minnesota and have seeped into some drinking water systems.
+State agencies in Minnesota are working together to manage the state’s growing problem of per- and polyfluoroalkyl substances (PFAS) — a group of thousands of human-made chemicals known to be toxic that do not break down in the environment, earning them the nickname "forever chemicals."
+The chemicals are produced, used, processed, and released into the environment, yet we haven't thoroughly studied their toxicity and danger to people's health and the environment.
+PFAS have been found in groundwater and surface water throughout Minnesota and have seeped into some drinking water systems.

-The State of Minnesota considers PFAS hazardous substances and has developed long-term comprehensive strategies to address PFAS contamination.
+The State of Minnesota considers PFAS hazardous substances and has developed long-term comprehensive strategies to address PFAS contamination, including a pollution prevention plan that will phase out avoidable PFAS use by 2032.

 Wastewater treatment tank